Bremen school shooting: Victims

 More than 30,000 people attended the funeral procession when the girls were brought to the cemetery.
 Kaiser Wilhelm who was on parade, was interrupted during it.
 When he heard about the shooting, he rescheduled the parade, along with all the last kings, highest leaders, and nobles.
 They were among the 30,000 in the funeral procession.
 After that, he passed tougher gun laws with the Reichstag.

 Perpetrator

 Heinz Jakob Friedrich Ernst Schmidt was born in Sülze on 24 September 1883.
 He worked as a teacher at a school in Stolp until May 1912, when he had to quit due to a mental breakdown.
 After a stay at a sanatorium and having to quit another job afterwards he went to Bremen in December the same year.
 People later described him as an odd and shy person.

-According to letters he had written, Schmidt felt strong resentments against the Jesuits, calling them a danger for the people and holding them responsible for the death of his father, a pastor, who had died the day before the shooting.
-Schmidt was examined at the St Jürgen-asylum in Ellen, where he was found to be insane.
+According to letters he had written, Schmidt felt strong resentments against the Jesuits, calling them a danger to the German people and holding them responsible for the death of his father, a Protestant pastor, who had died the day before the shooting.
+Schmidt was examined at the St Jürgen-asylum in Ellen, where he was ruled not mentally competent to stand trial.
 He remained there until 31 March 1932 when he died of tuberculosis.